-- Ausmed understands workplaces have differing needs around the frequency of mandatory training and our products and services seek to offer flexibility to meet these needs.
+- Ausmed understands workplaces have differing needs around the frequency of mandatory training, and our products and services seek to offer flexibility to meet these needs.
 For example, there will be instances where one or more of the following types of workplace training will be required:

 - Just in time - for example, in response to an incident to rapidly address workplace safety and/or the wellbeing of staff and consumers.

-- Planned and one off - for example, induction or orientation training required before or within a certain period of an employee commencing employment.
+- Planned and one-off - for example, induction or orientation training required before or within a certain period of an employee commencing employment.

-- Recurring training - for example ongoing manual handling or workplace health and safety training required to be completed annually.
+- Recurring training - for example, ongoing manual handling or workplace health and safety training required to be completed annually.

-- Because mandatory training occurs in response to the needs of an organisation, frequency of training will be determined by various factors.
+- Because mandatory training occurs in response to the needs of an organisation, the frequency of training will be determined by various factors.
 For example:

 - Changes to Legislation

 - New compliance requirements set by regulatory bodies

 - Performance against relevant Standards